perellonieto/quarto_html_revealjs_test/README.md

 In order to generate the website and the Reveal JS slides in the folder `slides` I run the script `render.sh` code locally.

+The folder `docs` contains the intended output (which is correct locally).